michaelcloran/shooter/README.md

 The enemy has to be shot.
 The enemy takes 2 shots to be killed
 ![Screenshot](assets/readme_images/enemy.png)<br>

-The player is just a spaceship shown at the bottom of the screen and it takes 1 shot to be killed or a collision with an enemy spacespip!.
+The player is just a spaceship shown at the bottom of the screen and it takes 1 shot to be killed or a collision with an enemy spaceship!.
 ![Screenshot](assets/readme_images/player.png)<br>

 For mobile devices the left right and shoot buttons are used for controls.